MicrosoftDocs/power-automate-docs/articles/ui-flows/create-remote-desktop.md

 1. To attach to an existing remote desktop session, the session must have been launched earlier in the same UI flow

-1. If Remote Desktop is launched during recording, and not prior, the Windows Security dialog may be recorded.
-As playback into this dialog is not supported, these steps should be removed from the automation before testing or playing back.
+1. The recommend way to launch the Remote Desktop Connection (RDC) when recording is from the Remote Desktop Connection app (mstc.exe) in the Start menu.
+If Windows Security actions are recorded in addition to the Launch Remote Desktop action, they should be removed in the designer so that playback is not interrupted (this can happen when the Remote Desktop session is launched from a shortcut)

 1. Playback can fail if the UI flow was recorded on a screen with screen scaling (Windows Settings -\> Display -\> Screen Scaling) set to a value